Professional Qualifications & Accreditations

 I am a registered Practitioner Psychologist with the Health & Care Professions Council (HCPC)

-And an accredited Chartered Psychologist registered with the British Psychological Society (BPS)
+And registered accredited Chartered Psychologist (CPsychol) and Associate Fellow (AFBPsS) of the British Psychological Society (BPS)

 I offer a welcoming, empathic, non-judgemental & knowledgeable space to help you feel understood, safe, supported & clear about how we can work through your difficulties together.
 The combination of these elements together with using evidence-based therapies is central in supporting effective healing, growth & transformation.